-Lastly, the findings of the study indicate that improving the family financial status was associated with parenting stress reduction at follow-up test.
-Based on the family stress model (Conger, Patterson, & Ge, 1995) and consistent with the results of previous studies, family poverty is a significant risk factor that contributes to psychological distress in parenting that ultimately impacts parents' and children's outcomes (Barnet, 2008; Rodriguez-JenKins & Marcenko, 2014).
-Families in poverty are subjected to chronic levels of stress due to financial strain, which diminishes the resources they have to manage the stress of daily life (Taylor et al., 2004) and may help cultivate a conflictual family relationships.
-Reducing family poverty, in contrast, will better equip parents to adeptly manage their daily challenges and to fulfill their children's needs, thereby imbuing the parents with the confidence they need to assume their responsibilities as parents and reducing the potential for parenting stress.
+Lastly, at the level of the social context, the findings of the study indicate that improving family financial conditions was associated with parenting stress reduction at follow-up.
+Based on the family stress model (Conger et al., 1995), which is confirmed by the results of previous studies (Barnet, 2008; Rodriguez-JenKins & Marcenko, 2014), family financial strain is a significant risk factor that contributes to psychological distress in parenting and ultimately impacts parents’ and children’s outcomes.
+Financially disadvantaged families are subjected to chronic levels of stress due to financial strain.
+This chronic stress diminishes the resources they have to manage the trials of daily life (Taylor et al., 2004) and may help create conflictual family relationships.
+Reducing family financial strain, in contrast, better equips parents to adeptly manage their daily challenges and to fulfil their children’s needs, thereby imbuing the parents with the confidence they need to assume their responsibilities as parents and reducing the potential for parenting stress.

+Improving the financial well-being of South African families is therefore vital due to high levels of poverty, unemployment, and daily financial challenges (Statistics South Africa, 2016; Steinert et al., 2020).
+This improvement in the capacity of parents to secure their household necessities could contribute positively to their parenting functioning and the perception of their parental role.
 The findings of the study indicate that the PLH parenting intervention can effectively reduce parenting stress by addressing certain factors related to the parents themselves and to their immediate environment.
-The results of the study emphasize the therapeutic potential of leveraging the ecological perspective to address parental dysfunction.
+The results of the study emphasize the therapeutic potential of leveraging the ecological perspective to address parental dysfunction in a broad framework that describes parenting stress as an interplay of several factors, rather than focusing on one factor as the “cause” of parenting stress.
+The PLH intervention supports this theoretical framework by including psychosocial and economic components that target not only parents and their behaviours, but also the social context in which the family exists.
+The results of the study emphasize that parenting interventions may benefit from additional attention to other factors that affect the functioning of families, such as parental mental health and financial well-being, which contribute to better parenting outcomes.
+For example, in addition to focusing on teaching parenting principles for managing relationships with children, parenting interventions may benefit from integrating stress reduction activities that address the emotional needs of parents, particularly in families prone to chronic stress due to environmental factors.
+Furthermore, given the significant impact of economic factors on the family functioning (Cassells & Evans, 2017), incorporating economic support approaches into parenting programmes would contribute to better family financial well-being (Steinert et al., 2020) and reduce familial conflicts over financial issues, particularly within low-middle income settings such as South Africa.

-These contributions to the field notwithstanding, the study had a few limitations that must be acknowledged.
-First, mediation analyses were conducted at only one point in time (at the 5–9-month follow-up).
+There are a few limitations to this study that must be acknowledged.
+First, mediation analyses were conducted at only one point in time (at the 5–9 month follow-up).
 Extending the follow-up to include multiple post-intervention assessments would have enabled us to more thoroughly examine the potential effects of the PLH intervention.
-Future studies should therefore conduct mediation analyses at more than one point in time to measure the effects of mediation over time, which would enable the hypothesized mediators to be measured before the outcome.
-In addition, because the study was conducted by the PLH program's developer, we recommend that independent studies also be conducted.
+Future studies should therefore conduct mediation analyses at more than one point in time to measure the effects of mediation over time.
+This would enable the hypothesized mediators to be measured before the outcome.
+In addition, because the study was conducted by the developer of the PLH programme, we recommend that independent studies also be conducted.